TfTHacker/obsidian-ai-templater/README.md

 `<%tp.ai.chat("How far is the moon from the earth?")%>`

 For detailed instructions on the use of this plugin, please see: [https://tfthacker.com/AIT]

+Please note that this plugin requires an API key from OpenAI.
+You can get one by signing up at [https://beta.openai.com/signup/].

+Additionally, when you use this plugin, unless you have configured it to use a local LLM, it will make internt requests to the OpenAI API.
+Please be aware of this when using this plugin.